wayoxmedia/restomarket/README.md

 # TEMPLATE 1 - PHP + APACHE
-A simple Docker container to run php + Apache with some useful tools like composer, nodejs, npm, yarn, git, ssh and more.
+A simple Docker container to run php + Apache with some useful tools like composer, Node.js, npm, yarn, git, ssh and more.
 Used to build Template1.

 ## Pre-Requisites